-The Mission Bay Project is a 300-acre mixed-use project that is entitled for 8 million square feet of commercial uses, 6,000 housing units, and a new UC San Francisco Campus.
-It is one of California’s largest and most successful redevelopment projects, and Coblentz has been involved as lead real estate, land use and infrastructure development counsel for more than 20 years.
+Principal land use, subdivision, and infrastructure development counsel for 20 years to the Mission Bay Project, a 300 acre mixed-use project that is entitled for 8 million square feet of commercial uses, 6,000 housing units, and a new UC San Francisco Campus.
+Mission Bay has been one of California’s largest and most successful redevelopment projects.

 eBay’s acquisition, re-subdivision and re-development of a 2 million square foot office campus in north San Jose; the Jewish Community Center in San Francisco; and the Island Park Project in Belmont.